Top 4 Pre-Trained Models for Image Classification with Python Code

 pre-trained Models for Image Classification : resnet50 result

-You can see how well it performs on our dataset and this makes ResNet50 one of the most widely used Pre-trained models.
-Just like VGG, it also has other variations as we saw in the table above.
+You can see how well it performs on our dataset, making ResNet50 one of the most widely used Pre-trained models.
+Like VGG, it also has other variations, as seen in the table above.
 Remarkably, ResNet not only has its own variants, but it also spawned a series of architectures based on ResNet.
-These include ResNeXt, ResNet as an Ensemble, etc. Additionally, the ResNet50 is among the most popular models out there and achieved a top-5 error rate of around 5%
+These include ResNeXt, ResNet as an Ensemble, etc. Additionally, the ResNet50 is among the most popular image classification models out there and achieved a top-5 error rate of around 5%

 The following is the link to the paper: Deep Residual Learning for Image Recognition